madskristensen/DialToolsForVS/README.md

 Adds features to Visual Studio specific to the [Surface Dial](https://www.microsoftstore.com/store/msusa/en_US/pdp/Surface-Dial/productID.5074013900).
 You don't need a Surface Book or Surface Studio to take advantage of the Surface Dial.

-A Surface Dial is $99 and works with all modern Windows 10 computers.
+A Surface Dial is $99 and works with all modern Windows 10 PCs.
 [Get yours today!](https://www.microsoftstore.com/store/msusa/en_US/pdp/Surface-Dial/productID.5074013900)

 See the [change log](CHANGELOG.md) for changes and road map.